 A mix of sweet almond and jojoba oils, lavender, clary sage, and patchouli, this aromatic blend helps calm your mind and relax your central nervous system.

 Your Body Positivity

 Our stress levels are so intertwined with our happiness, our well-being, and our bodies.
 Emotional eating (or compulsive exercise) has more to do with our brains than our bodies in most cases, yet it takes a toll on our physical form.
 So, female friendships can be good for your body as well.
-"All of the attention, affection, and caring helps our brain make the happy kind of chemicals that nourish our hormones and adrenal glands (which steer our stress chemicals)," says Danielle LaPorte, the author of White Hot Truth: Clarity for Keeping It Real on Your Spiritual Path—From One Seeker to Another.
+"All of the attention, affection, and caring helps our brain make the happy kind of chemicals that nourish our hormones and adrenal glands (which steer our stress chemicals)," says Danielle LaPorte, the author of White Hot Truth.

 "And then there's the body psychology that we get to share when the power of positive comparison comes into play," she continues.
 "When you see another woman in your life who loves her hips the way they are, then it helps you love your own soul package.
 And sometimes, your job as a friend is to declare someone's beauty on their behalf.
 'Well, I think you're stunning.
 Because you're a woman, sister.
 And yeah, your butt looks great in those jeans.'"

 Similarly, research has shown when you partner up with a friend, your wellness goals are reached more rapidly and the results are more long-lasting.
 "It's great to have a workout buddy or someone to do a fun exercise class or go power-walking with," says Hafeez.
 "When friends agree to a 30-day workout plan or to meditate daily, they hold each other accountable and root each other on."

 In her book, LaPorte delves into advice for your very own spiritual journey (while keeping it very real), touching on issues with friendship, your body, and your mind.